-From our initial planning work, we have identified one significant risk in relation to Financial Sustainability.
-We have not identified significant risks in relation to Financial Management; Vision, Leadership and Governance; and Use of Resources from our initial planning work.
+From our initial planning work, we have identified one significant risk in relation to Financial Sustainability and one significant risk in relation to Vision, Leadership and Governance.
+We have not identified significant risks in relation to Financial Management or Use of Resources from our initial planning work.
 We will continue to review your arrangements before we issue our Annual Report.

-Financial sustainability

-Significant risk work area - future financial plans for 2023/24 and beyond
+Financial sustainability - Significant risk work area - future financial plans for 2023/24 and beyond